Human Dignity – How BirthWorks Philosophy Empowers & Enlightens

 Semetics of Birth

-Semantics of Birth Brittany Sharpe McCollum, CCE(BWI), CD(DONA) Language has incredible potential to build community, strengthen concepts and definitions, and create empowerment.
+Language has incredible potential to build community, strengthen concepts and definitions, and create empowerment.
 With these great strengths comes the conflicting potential to to segregate, disempower, and induce fear.
-Just recently in a class I facilitated, an expectant dad brought up the …
+Just recently in a class I facilitated, an expectant dad brought up the hypocrisy of the term “natural birth.”
+As a class, we chuckled and briefly …

 Read more…